 Cross-site scripting or XXS is how to tag areas where hackers add malware on web applications.
 Hackers can gain information like bank codes and other personal information with these scripts.
 Cyber attackers also use CSRF, which unlike XXS, steals personal information.
 It’s a way for hackers to control your moves online.
 They can transfer bank funds or change email addresses.
 Therefore, your roofing business has to safeguard against this, especially if you accept payments online, to prevent hackers from routing the funds to a different site.

-Misconfiguration is a result of weak layers of code, allowing a hacker to break in and access your site, which usually occurs with improperly documented default configurations.
-It’s important to pay attention to even the smallest details, to prevent hackers from gaining access to your site.
+Misconfiguration is a result of weak layers of code, allowing a hacker to break in and access your roofing site, which usually occurs with improperly documented default configurations.
+It’s important to pay attention to even the smallest details, to prevent hackers from gaining access to your roofing site.

-The last thing you want is for visitors to spot errors all over your roofer website design when the time comes to launch.
+The last thing you want is for visitors to spot errors all over your website when the time comes to launch.
 This is where we integrate quality testing, to ensure we’ve dotted our I’s and crossed our T’s.

 A validator will search the script to make sure there aren’t HTML errors.
 Manual checks are tedious, and a validator will help eliminate human error.
-Furthermore, your site will go up without a glitch by using validators to spot errors before the launch date.
+Furthermore, your roofing site will go up without a glitch by using validators to spot errors before the launch date.

 Checking Image Licenses & Accuracy

-You can’t just randomly go on Google and choose images to add to your website… at least not if you want to avoid a lawsuit.
+You can’t just randomly go on Google and choose images to add to your roofing website… at least not if you want to avoid a lawsuit.
 If you’re using copyrighted images or content without permission, you’re going to get in trouble.
 The owner can file a lawsuit.
-For this reason, it’s extremely important to check licenses, and make sure you have permission to use any image/content that is going on your website before you launch it.
+For this reason, it’s extremely important to check licenses, and make sure you have permission to use any image/content that is going on your roofing website before you launch it.

 When using images from Creative Commons, Flickr, or other image sharing sites, make sure you properly attribute the owner of the photos and make sure you can reuse images (royalty free), before you do add it to your website.